eclipse-tractusx/puris/docs/user/User_Guide.md

 6. (Optional) Selects the expected supplier site
 7. Clicks the "save" button

-A notification in the top right of the user's screen will inform them if saving was successful.
+A notification in the top right of the user's screen will inform them, if saving was successful.
 Afterwards the user will see the newly added demand reflected in the their site data overview.

 #### Adding production